Neutron stars can shine a light on elusive lepton-flavor-violating dark matter: The LFV model

-The aforementioned annihilation mode is $p$-wave suppressed.
-However, additional $s$-wave annihilations into SM leptons, $\bar{\chi}\chi\to\mu e$, are also possible.
-These remain subdominant in the early universe but can become comparable to or more efficient than secluded annihilations at the present epoch, provided $g_{\mu e}$ is not too small.
+While additional $s$-wave annihilations into SM leptons, $\bar{\chi}\chi\to\mu e$, are also possible, this process remains subdominant in the early universe for the small $g_{\mu e}$ values we consider.
 The relevant cross section is given by~\cite{Batell:2024cdl}

-This process introduces additional DM indirect detection (ID) bounds.
-As shown below, future observations of old NSs could yield significantly stronger constraints on $g_{\mu e}$, which are based on efficient $p$-wave annihilations of LFV DM particles inside NSs.
+At present times, these $s$-wave annihilations introduce additional DM indirect detection (ID) bounds.
+However, as shown below, future observations of old NSs could yield significantly stronger constraints on $g_{\mu e}$.
+Collectively, the above features reinforce the elusive nature of the LFV thermal relic with the ALP mediator, as the combination of kinematic thresholds and velocity-suppressed interactions often places the dark sector effectively beyond the reach of traditional searches, positioning neutron stars as a promising probe for constraining this scenario.

+Finally, we emphasize that the utility of neutron stars as a probe for LFV is specifically centered on $e$-$\mu$ transitions.
+By contrast, LFV couplings involving the $\tau$ lepton ($e$-$\tau$ or $\mu$-$\tau$) remain inaccessible in the context of NS heating.
+This arises from two factors: first, unlike electrons and muons, $\tau$ leptons are not present as targets within the NS interior; second, even with the significant gravitational boost provided by the star, infalling DM particles do not typically attain sufficient kinetic energy to overcome the high mass threshold required for upscattering, $m_\tau\simeq 1.777~\textrm{GeV}$~\cite{ParticleDataGroup:2024cfk}.
+Consequently, while NS heating is highly sensitive to $e$-$\mu$ dark sector couplings, it will act as a complementary probe to LFV tests in the $\tau$ sector.